TurT781/LXP-2-barcelone/README.md

 ## The others informations
 Check on Github all the folders / files.
 There is the PDF file on the drive (shared with students)

+## Run the server
+Open your terminal javaScript debuger and type : npm run start
+The server should start on the port 3000